Introduction

 13. Other features worth mentioning.

-We noted where UDL shined (speed, flexibility) and where it fell short (user guidance, error transparency).
+I noted where UDL shined (speed, flexibility) and where it fell short (user guidance, error transparency).

 person writing on white paper